feather-game-engine/feather/README.md

 ## Technology

-This project uses SDL2/OpenGL for access to input and graphics hardware.
-SDL is already included in this template.
-The project uses SCons as a buildsystem.
-I hope to be able to get something worked out soon.
-If you find something that works well with the engine, feel free to either open an issue or open a PR implementing it yourself.
+This project uses SDL2/OpenGL for access to input and graphics hardware and SCons as a buildsystem.
+You will need to install SCons yourself through pip, however I am considering shipping scons-local as part of the project.

 ## Developers